 Promote your bike and walk to school events through the Maine Safe Routes to School Blog.
 Email your event updates and photos to your regional SRTS representative.

-Basic Technical Assistance from SRTS Staff – SRTS Staff are available for calls and up to one in-person meeting to help you implement your safe biking and walking initiatives.
-Email your regional SRTS representative to set up a call; their contact information is in the side bar.
+Basic Technical Assistance from SRTS Staff – SRTS Staff are available for calls and in-person meeting to help you implement your safe biking and walking initiatives.
+Email your regional SRTS representative to set up a call; their contact information is in the sidebar.